sslaia/bola-bola/README.md

 ## So is it a dictionary app then?

 Only in the beginning.
-The expectation is to develop the app to be like a _bola-bola_ in Nias language, where you can find different things that sooth.
-So this would be a digital bola-bola where you can look up for words, chat, read news, etc. Therefore the name bola-bola and not dictionary.
+The expectation is to develop the app to be like a _bola-bola_ in Nias language, where you can find different things that sooth you.
+So this would be a _digital bola-bola_ where you can look up for words, chat, read news, etc. Therefore the name bola-bola and not dictionary.

-## Why do you use Flutter?
+## Why is it written in Flutter?

 To make it easier in the future to use the same code base to create Android, iOS, Windows, Linux and web applications.

 ## Who is the sponsor?

 There is no sponsor at the moment.
-Everybody in the Nias language group is a volunteer.
+All in the Nias language group are volunteers.
 There is a saying in Nias language:

 > Moroi khöda, oi khöda